kassi-bertrand/frontdash/docs/frontdash-database-design.md

 ## Database Architecture

 The database employs a relational model optimized for ACID compliance and concurrent operations.
-The design separates operational data from queue management systems while maintaining referential integrity across all components.
+The design maintains normalized operational data while relying on status transitions within core tables for approvals and workflow progression.

 ### Design Principles
 - **Normalization**: Tables normalized to 3NF to eliminate redundancy